 The Salton Sea became a popular destination, but there were problems.
 The agricultural runoff feeding the lake was driving up its salinity, making the ecosystem increasingly uninhabitable for fish and the birds that fed on them.
 The runoff was also laden with pesticides, heavy metals and even raw sewage from across the Mexican border.

-In the late 1970s, a series of tropical storms brought record rainfall to southeastern California.
-The Salton Sea has no natural outlet so the water level rose by more than ten feet, inundating shoreline communities and forcing out local residents.
+In the late 1970s and early 1980s, record rainfall coupled with unregulated runoff from nearby farms led to flooding.
+The Salton Sea has no natural outlet, so when the water level rose it inundated many of the communities along the shore, devastating businesses and forcing out local residents.

-The floodwaters eventually receded, but the health of the sea continued to deteriorate.
-In recent years, it has reached a critical tipping point.
-The water is now receding.
-The birds are disappearing.
-The air is hazardous to breathe.
+The floodwaters gradually receded, but the health of the sea has continued to deteriorate in recent decades.
+It’s now at a critical tipping point.
+The lake is rapidly drying up.
+The fish are gone.
+The air is foul and hazardous to breathe.
 And little remains of the once-thriving communities and resorts along the shore.